Strategy

 If you have relevant data, package it quickly.
 Journalists love exclusive numbers.
 Even simple surveys or platform data can become the foundation of their story.

-If you sell project management software, don't try to newsjack a celebrity scandal.
+If you sell project management software, don't try to leverage a celebrity scandal.
 The connection must be authentic and obvious, or you'll look desperate.

 Natural disasters, violence, and human tragedies are not marketing opportunities.
 If you must comment on serious events, focus on helping, not selling.

-"This is why everyone should use our product" is not newsjacking.
+"This is why everyone should use our product" is not leveraging emerging narratives.
 Provide value first, mention your company second (or not at all).

 Monitor how stories develop.
 Major news often has multiple waves: